 You know it as well as I do – this is a slasher fan’s dream come true!
 Just the thought alone is enough to make our skulls explode!
 But does it live up to the hype?
-Join me, Manic Exorcism, as we take a look back at a rare edition to horror’s fetid history as we explore Freddy vs Jason vs Ash.
+Join me, Manic Exorcism, as we take a look back at a rare edition of horror’s fetid history and explore the legendary saga of Freddy vs Jason vs Ash.

-Now it’s no secret that I love both horror movies and comic books.
-So I was excited but cautious with this one.
-But I’m happy to announce this comic run delivers exactly what we want from it.
-Guts and gore pile up thickly from cover to cover in each sizzling issue of this titanic horror delight.
-Pitting three of horror’s most beloved francises into one coherent story could not be a simple task, and yet the fiendish minds over at Wildstorm and Dynamite Entertainment made it happen in a gruesomely fun way.
+If you’re seeking carnage, look no further!
+Guts and gore pile up quickly as you flip through the dripping pages of each sizzling issue of this titanic horror masterpiece.
+It’s a full-on horror extravaganza!
+But pitting three of horror’s most beloved franchises into one coherent story could not have been a simple task, and yet the fiendish minds over at Wildstorm and Dynamite Entertainment made it happen in a gruesomely fun way.

 Background to Freddy vs Jason vs Ash